ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 	In order to install the fast C++ simulator, we require that your system has a C++ compiler (see option 3 below on how to only install the slower Python simulator via the `--without-cppsimulator` parameter)

-	We will show two options on how to install the fast C++ simulator.
+	Below you will find two options to install the fast C++ simulator.
 The first one is the easiest and requires only the standard compiler which Apple distributes with XCode.
-The second option uses macports to install the simulator with additional support for multi-threading by using OpenMP which makes it slightly faster.
-We show how to install the required C++ compiler (clang) which supports OpenMP and additionally show how to install a newer python version.
+The second option uses macports to install the simulator with additional support for multi-threading by using OpenMP, which makes it slightly faster.
+We show how to install the required C++ compiler (clang) which supports OpenMP and additionally, we show how to install a newer python version.

 .. note::
 	Depending on your system you might need to use `sudo` for the installation.

 1. Installation using XCode and the default python:

-	Install XCode by opening a terminal and run the following command:
+	Install XCode by opening a terminal and running the following command:

 	.. code-block:: bash

 		xcode-select --install

-	Next, you need to install Python and pip.
-See option 2 on how to install a newer python version with macports.
+	Next, you will need to install Python and pip.
+See option 2 for information on how to install a newer python version with macports.
 Here, we are using the standard python which is preinstalled with macOS.
 Pip can be installed by:

 	.. code-block:: bash

 		sudo easy_install pip

-	Now, you can install ProjectQ with the C++ simulator by the standard command:
+	Now, you can install ProjectQ with the C++ simulator using the standard command:

 	.. code-block:: bash